Talbot works daily to bring art into the lives of underprivileged high school students.

 “Sticking together through thick and thin is what family is all about,” Talbot said.

-Though he cares deeply for his wife, his newborn, 11-month-old daughter, Alaina, and his four-year-old son, Jason, he feels the same love for the people he works with.
+Jason cares deeply for his wife, his newborn, 11-month-old daughter, Alaina, and his four-year-old son.
+And he feels the same love, for the people he works with.
 According to Talbot, Alaina gives “the best little baby hugs” and he loves how she laughs and smiles when she sees him.

 “She’s everything to me,” Talbot said.